Forearm Brace

 In a healthy wrist, there is just enough room for those tendons to glide and for the median nerve to carry signals properly.
 The nerve supplies feeling to the thumb, index, middle, and part of the ring finger, and it controls some of the small muscles at the base of the thumb that help you pinch, grip, and turn objects.

-CTS is more likely in people who:
+CTS tends to occur in people who:

 • Have inflammatory conditions that thicken tendon linings or joint tissue.